Request Info

 4

-Measure strip with measurement device
+Measure strip with measuring device

 Principle of operation